Hood River Outrigger Canoe Club Safety Pledge -Mandatory to Follow

 Mahalo and Aloha

-Mandatory All Steers will review the Huli recovery before each paddling session.-
+All Steers will review the Huli recovery before each paddling session

 All Members are encouraged to participate in an actual Huli Practice Drill sometime during the season.
 These Practices will be announced.